The Red Door Clinic has made changes to the way we operate to continue serving you while protecting the health of all patients and staff.

 Vaccination and more information

 We are offering COVID-19 vaccine appointments during normal clinic hours.
 Call 612-543-5555 to schedule an appointment or for more information.
-Walk-ins are accepted as supply allows.
+Walk-ins for COVID-19 vaccines are available Monday, Wednesday and Friday.

 COVID-19 and sex